micahamd/psych_exp_generator/README.md

    - **Appearance Settings**:
      - For text: Custom color and font size (in pixels)
      - For images: Custom width and height (in pixels)
-   - **Automatic Detection**: System automatically detects stimulus type and shows relevant options
+   - **Automatic Detection**: System automatically detects stimulus type and shows relevant options with default values

 2. **Concurrent Stimuli Settings**:
    - Individual control for each stimulus within a concurrent group